nickdrummond/star-wars-ontology/readme.md

+# Project Convor
-# Star Wars Ontology
+## Star Wars Ontology

+Convor, as in OWL in Star Wars.

-An OWL ontology covering major characters, events and places in the canon films and TV series.
+An [OWL](https://www.w3.org/OWL/) ontology covering major characters, events and places in the canon films and TV series.

 ## Scope